 This Greek word for exchange was often associated with the work of money-changers where they exchanged coins of different denominations or nations, value for value.

-Although there is a permanence to this exchange with Jesus on God’s part, it conditional on our part.
+Although there is a permanence to this exchange with Jesus on God’s part, it is conditional on our part.
 The assurance of permanence we find in Hebrews:

 By this will we have been sanctified through the offering of the body of Jesus Christ once for all.
 Hebrews 10:10